-As Workman approaches its 40th anniversary, leaders of the firm share their plans and vision for the future, within the UK’s rapidly evolving property industry.
+In this series of interviews with our Management Board, Workman’s leaders share their plans and vision for the future within the UK’s rapidly evolving property industry.

-Here, Vicky Cotton, ESG Director, and Chair of the Better Building’s Partnership’s Managing Agents Partnership, outlines the sustainability challenges and opportunities presented by today’s commercial real estate market, and how the Workman ESG team is supporting clients in their quest for Net Zero.
+Here, Vicky Cotton, ESG Director, outlines the sustainability challenges and opportunities presented by today’s commercial real estate market, and how the Workman ESG team is supporting clients in their quest for Net Zero.

 What are today’s foremost market factors regarding ESG in the commercial property industry?